-- 11. That the Committee: - approve the Treasury Strategy 2006/7 attached as Appendix 1; - authorise the Director of Finance to effect such borrowings, repayments and investments as are appropriate and consistent with the approved Treasury Strategy and relevant guidance; - refer the above for approval by full Council.
+- 14. That the Committee: - note the treasury activities in 2006/7 outlined in this report; - approve the Treasury Strategy 2007/8 attached as Appendix 1; - authorise the Director of Finance to effect such borrowings, repayments and investments as are appropriate and consistent with the approved Treasury Strategy and relevant guidance; - refer the above for approval by full Council.